-South Carolina comp claims are often straightforward.
+South Carolina workers comp claims are often straightforward.
 That may be because the injury or accident occurred on company property, with company equipment or was witnessed by a third party that can affirm that the injury merits coverage.

 What Benefits Are Available Through Workers’ Compensation?